Functional inks for inkjet-, aerosol- and screen-printing technologies - Printed electronics and sensor applications

 © Fraunhofer IKTS

-We organize consortia and we participate in national and European research projects.
-Furthermore, we perform feasibility studies for customers.
-On the basis of our network we bring partners from research and industry together.
+We organise consortia and participate as project partners in national and European research projects.
+We also carry out feasibility studies for customers.
+Thanks to our network, we can bring together partners from research and industry.

 2023